JamperCin/student_union/README.md

 # student_union

-A new Flutter project for Student Union
+A new Flutter project for Scripture Union

 ## Getting Started